zowe/docs-site/docs/user-guide/ze-profiles.md

 # Zowe Explorer profiles

-After you install Zowe Explorer, you need to have a Zowe Explorer profile to use all functions of the extension.
+After you install Zowe Explorer, you must have a Zowe Explorer profile to use all functions of the extension.

 :::info
 You can continue using Zowe V1 profiles with Zowe Explorer V2.
 See [Working with Zowe CLI V1 profiles](#working-with-zowe-cli-v1-profiles) for more information.